Cape Hatteras Fishing

 - (252) 987-0030

 At a newly repaired and extended 700 feet, this fishing pier, now under new ownership and management, offers some of the best fishing on Hatteras Island.
 The pier house has everything you need — bait, tackle sales and rentals, snacks, drinks, beer, beach supplies, souvenirs, restrooms and a fully air-conditioned game room.
 Daily fishing costs $12 for adults and $7 for children ages 10 and younger.
 Walk-ons pay $2.
 Three-day, weekly and seasonal passes are available; call for prices.
 Ask your vacation rental agency about renting a house that has bought a house pass, which allows up to six people in the rental home to fish for free for the week.
-The pier is open from April 1 through December 15, but these dates vary depending on the fishing so call ahead.
-During peak season, hours are 6 a.m. to midnight; off-season hours vary.
+The pier is open from April 12 through December 15, but these dates vary depending on the fishing so call ahead.
+During peak season, hours are 6 a.m. to midnight; shoulder season hours are 7 a.m. to 7 p.m. and off-season hours vary.
 By the way, several scenes in the movie Nights in Rodanthe were filmed on this pier.

 Scotch Bonnet Marina and Campground